Your Party (UK): Announcement

-Website launch

-On 24 July 2025, initially via a post on the social media platform X, Corbyn and Sultana launched a website where people could sign up and inviting supporters to an inaugural conference.
-Promotion referred to "Your Party – and the new party that develops from it".
-The "Your Party" name was picked up in the media.
-However, Sultana tweeted in response, "It's not called Your Party!", and it has been described as an interim name.
+On 24 July, Corbyn and Sultana launched a website with a mailing list sign-up, and invited supporters to an inaugural conference.
+The website was named "Your Party", which was described by Sultana as an interim name.
 The other members of the Independent Alliance expressed support for the creation of a new party, and welcomed Sultana to the group.

-Corbyn said that more than 80,000 people signed up to the party's mailing list in the first five hours, and the party said it was over 300,000 by 25 July.
-In less than a week, the party had received over 600,000 sign-ups.
+Corbyn said that more than 80,000 people signed up to the party's mailing list in the first five hours, and in less than a week, the party had received over 600,000 sign-ups.
+Sky News reported that the party had about 200 councillors already involved, some of whom had come from existing independent groups.
 By 22 August, the party was said to have over 800,000 sign-ups, including over 23,000 in Wales, and over 40,000 in Scotland.
-BBC News said that the party seems likely to be established in time for the 2026 local elections.
-Sky News reported that the party had about 200 councillors already involved, some of whom had come from existing independent groups.
-The Trade Unionist and Socialist Coalition (TUSC) has been involved in discussions for the new party and had offered to hand over its Electoral Commission registration.
+An online form asking for suggestions for a permanent name opened on 26 August.